 Stacy Grinsfelder 17:23

 Right, True.
 True, and I think it's notable to mention that you had done some renovations together as a couple before you got married and now you have more left.
-So this this speaks well, this bodes well for your marriage,
+So this speaks well, this bodes well for your marriage,

 Keith Stachowiak 17:36